FengJiangJu/fengjiangju.github.io/_pages/about.md

 Hobbies
 ======
+- Art of Doing Nothing
 - Reading (Philosophy and history, with a focus on Chinese philosophy)
 - Fitness Training (Focused on weight gain and muscle building)
 - Swimming (Currently advancing in freestyle technique)
-- Badminton, Golf, Tennis and Basketball.
+- Badminton, Golf, Tennis and Basketball

 For more info
 ------